NYC Grandparents Rights Lawyers

 While there is certainly nothing wrong with grandparents helping their grandchildren out financially as much as possible, lawyers who specialize in this area of law often advise them to proceed with caution in this area.
 In many of these cases where grandparents offer large amounts of money or the promise of an early inheritance to gain visitation with their grandchildren, the courts will often see this as essentially an attempt to bribe the child into seeing them.
 Instead, it’s better to have proper legal representation, where your attorney can show that you have a good relationship with the child and are simply offering financial help to make the child’s life better.

 In situations where a grandparent can be awarded visitation rights but may be too ill to visit the child in person, many New York courts now grant what’s known as virtual visitation.
 Using video chat as well as other internet communication methods, it’s an option grandparents can use if needed.
-However, to be granted this special type of visitation, it’s best to have a grandparent’s rights lawyer working for you, since they have expertise in these matters.
+However, to be granted this special type of visitation, it’s to have a grandparent’s rights lawyer working for you, since they have expertise in these matters.

 Schedule a Consultation